ecyht2/Nottingham-Report-Template/README.md

 TBA

+#### Github Codespaces and Gitpod

+This repository also provides support for Github Codespaces and gitpod workspaces.

+1. Sign in to GitHub
+2. Click on the `Use this template` button.
+3. Click `Create a new repository`.
+4. Clone the repository.
+See [Using git](https://github.com/ecyht2/Nottingham-Group-Project-Meeting-Minutes-Template#using-git)
+5. Create the new codespace/workspace using the config file in the repository.

 ### Changing Titlepage Information

 This template provides commands to change the information the title page.
 All the commands available are shown in the table below.